Need an ITIN? Get Your ITIN Here!

 Is a Tax Return Required for an ITIN Renewal Application?

-No, a tax return is not required for a ITIN renewal application.
-However, if you would like to file your upcoming tax return for 2019 and renew your ITIN, then a tax return can be attached to your ITIN renewal application.
+No, a tax return is not required for an ITIN renewal application.
+However, if you would like to file your upcoming tax return for 2022 and renew your ITIN, then a tax return can be attached to your ITIN renewal application.

 How Long Does it Take to Renew my ITIN?

 ITIN processing time varies based on the time of the year.
-Typically, once we receive your documents and file your application with the IRS, it takes on average about 4 weeks to get your ITIN renewed.
+Typically, once we receive your documents and file your application with the IRS, it takes on average several weeks to get your ITIN renewed.

 What Do You Need To Apply For an ITIN?